Master of Science in Occupational Therapy

 - Complete the DU OT Prerequisite Form.
 The purpose of the Prerequisite Form is for the applicant to identify completed courses ready for evaluation (regarding DU OT course prerequisite requirements) and identify plans for fulfillment of course prerequisites that have not yet been completed.
-Please complete the form and mail directly to Davenport University Registrar Office at: email@example.com.
+Please complete the form and email directly to Davenport University Registrar Office at: firstname.lastname@example.org.
 Note: applications will not be moved forward for review by the Admissions Committee until this form has been received.
 Click here for form:

 - Assistance.
 For assistance with the application process contact the Admissions Department at Davenport University (800-686-1600 – ask for an Admission Representative regarding Occupational Therapy applications)